-- More than 69% of students improved by 1 band or more - Less than 7% of students fell by 1 band or more - 24% of students did not change band levels.
+- More than 69% of students improved by 1 band or more. - Less than 7% of students fell by 1 band or more. - 24% of students did not change band levels.

-The Seven Steps program was able to progress the majority of students at least two entire years forward in their writing ability in just 10 weeks.
+The Seven Steps program was able to progress the majority of students by at least two entire years in their writing ability in just 10 weeks.

-While NAPLAN expects a 0.75 to 1.5 shift in bands every two years, the Seven Steps outperforms all expectations.

-Below is the expected growth rate taken directly from the DECD website:
+While average NAPLAN student scores show a 0.75 to 1.5 shift in bands every two years, Seven Steps students outperformed all expectations.
+Below is the average expected growth rate, as calculated by matching average student scores to the NAPLAN score equivalence tables.